jgrons/jgrons.github.io/research.md

 ### Statistical Methodology ###

-**Gronsbell J**, Liu M, Tian L, and Cai T. Efficient Estimation and Evaluation of Prediction Rules in Semi-Supervised Settings under Stratified Sampling.
-Under revision.
+**Gronsbell J**, Liu M, Tian L, and Cai T. Efficient Estimation and Evaluation of Prediction Rules in Semi-Supervised Settings under Stratified Sampling. arXiv:2010.09443.

 **Gronsbell J**, Hong C, Lie N, Lu Y, and Tian L. (2020) Exact Inference for the Random-Effect Model for Meta-Analyses with Rare Events.
 Statistics in Medicine, 39(3), 252-264.